Cob and More!

 Once you have finished forming your project and every thing is okie-dokie, you will need to seal the cob.

 There are many ways to seal cob and the best one depends upon the final project and its purpose.
 Generally you would put a layer of a natural plaster on it but this isn't a good idea if the cob will be walked on or handled on a regular basis, if this is the case then you would want to seal it with a natural sealer like linseed.
 Poke random holes in your project to help prevent cracking during shrinkage.
 Cob is susceptible to the elements and needs to be protected and out of direct contact with the elements to ensure a longer life span.
-If your building a wall or a building you should always put down a stone footing first to protect from erosion. the traditional saying in south England is “All cob wants is a good hat and a good pair of boots”.
+If you're building a wall or a building you should always put down a stone footing first to protect from erosion. the traditional saying in south England is “All cob wants is a good hat and a good pair of boots”.

 There is nothing like picking the fresh ingredients out of your own garden to make your own fresh pizza in your own bread oven in your own back yard, See where we're going with this, It's all about self sustenance and Independence from the grid, and its fun too.